What is the difference between Intel Core i3, i5 and i7?

 Core i3, Core i5, Core i7 — the difference in a nutshell

-Note: Core processors can be grouped in terms of their target devices, i.e., those for laptops and those for desktops.
+As mentioned before, Intel's Core processors can also be grouped in terms of their target devices, i.e., those for laptops and those for desktops.
 Each has its own specific characteristics/specs.
 The letter at the end of the processor's model number serves to place it in conversation with similar processors looking to service the same audience.

 For instance, Intel's 7th Generation Y and U-series processors are designed to power fanless 2-in-1 (convertible laptop/tablet) devices and ultrathin notebooks.
-All these processors are designed to strike a balance between performance and mobility, including longer battery life in lieu of higher core counts.
+All these processors are designed to strike a balance between performance and mobility, achieving longer battery life in lieu of higher core counts.

-At this point, I’d like to grab the opportunity to illustrate how a number of factors affect the overall processing power of a CPU beyond just number of cores involved shouldn't be your only consideration when you're trying to determine whether you should consider buying an Intel Core i3, Core i5, or Core i7 processor but it is useful as a place to start.
+At this point, it's important to take the opportunity to start talking about how a number of factors can affect the overall processing power of a CPU.
+The number of cores involved shouldn't be your only consideration when you're trying to determine whether you should consider buying an Intel Core i3, Core i5, or Core i7 processor but it is useful as a place to start.

 Find out more about Intel Turbo Boost 2.0, Cache size, Intel Hyper-Threading Technology on the next page

-The Intel Turbo Boost Technology 2.0 allows a processor to dynamically increase its clock speed whenever the need arises.
+Intel’s Turbo Boost tech allows a processor to dynamically increase its clock speed as the need arises.
 The maximum amount that Turbo Boost can raise clock speed at any given time is dependent on the number of active cores, the estimated current consumption, the estimated power consumption, and the processor temperature.

 Intel Hyper-Threading Technology

 Strictly speaking, only one thread can be served by one core at a time.
 So if a CPU is a dual core, then supposedly only two threads can be served simultaneously.
-However, Intel has a technology called Hyper-Threading.
+However, Intel is known for a technology called Hyper-Threading.
 CPUs with this feature can use service multiple threads with a single core.

-The U and Y series 7th Gen processors available in notebooks today are all dual core.
+For instance, the U and Y series 7th Gen processors available are all dual core.
 However, thanks to Hyper-Threading Technology they can serve two threads per core.
 In other words, a total of four threads can run simultaneously.
 This means highly threaded applications can get more work done in parallel, completing tasks sooner.

 The upshot is that if you do a lot of things at the same time on your PC, then it might be worth forking out a bit more for a Core i7.
 However, if you use your PC to check emails, do some banking, read the news, and download a bit of music, you might be equally served by the cheaper Core i5 or maybe even an Intel Core i3.

 Another factor in this deliberation is that more and more programs are being released with multi-thread capability.
-That is, they can use more than one CPU thread to execute a single command.
-So things happen more quickly.
-Some photo editors and video editing programs are multi-threaded, for example.
+These applications can use more than one CPU thread to execute a single command, which means they'll run more effectively on a multi-core CPU with Hyper-Threading.

 Hopefully this gives you some insight for your next CPU selection.

-This article is based upon and older, Haswell-based one that can be found, here.
+This article is based upon an older, Haswell-based one that can be found, here.
 It was originally published on the 29th of November 2016 and updated by Fergus Halliday on the 2nd of February 2021.